I am always eating my dinner late while I get home at 8:00 pm but the food is warmed quick in a microwave we brought at a neighbours garage sale.

 6. Article usage:

-A specific microwave is referred to, so it might be best to use the definite article (“the”).
+A specific microwave is referred to, so use the definite article (“the”).

 Use a comma before a coordinating conjunction (but) when it separates 2 independent clauses.
 Also note that an apostrophe is needed in neighbours (neighbour’s) because it is a possessive noun.